dport96/ITM352/morea/100.Objects-Arrays-I/experience-arrays.md

 ```

 b.
+Copy Ex4a.html and name it Ex4b.html.
 Now add `<input type="button" value="Delete Last Row">` after the table.
 Write code in the `onclick` event attribute for this to delete the last row.
-Start by giving the tbody an id.
+Start by giving the tbody an id `invoice_table`.
 Then use this id and `.rows.length` to get the number of rows.
 Use this value and the `.deleteRow()` method of the tbody object to delete the row.

 Put your code or a link to the code in your repo here:
 ```